Jauler/CameraTraps/README.md

 Cheap DIY Camera Traps can become a universal tool that will upturn the current citizen science and educational practices in this area, as currently available Camera Traps are difficult to afford (cheapest being ~$100 per kit), which limits citizen science efforts greatly, especially in developing countries.
 We aim for ~$15-20

+## Package dependencies

+These packages are required for successfull building:

+* libv4l2-dev
+* libjpeg-dev

 ## References